Animal Friends for Veterans

 Supporting vets.
 Rescuing pets.
 Saving lives.

 Animal Friends has a longstanding commitment to our veterans and the brave individuals who continue to serve in our Armed Forces.
-Since its founding in 1943 at the height of World War II, Animal Friends has grown into a full-service animal welfare community that serves as a resource for the pets and people of western Pennsylvania.
+Since its founding in 1943 at the height of World War II, Animal Friends has grown into a full-service animal welfare community that serves as a resource for the pets and people of southwestern Pennsylvania.

 Recognizing the life-changing power of the animal-human bond, and with nearly 200,000 military veterans in the Pittsburgh region alone, our commitment is stronger now than ever.
 Which is why we are thrilled to offer Animal Friends for Veterans, our new comprehensive shelter program for veterans and their pets.

 I’m a veteran … tell me more!
 Click here

 I’m a resource provider for veterans … tell me more!
 Click here

 I would like to make a donation!
 Click here